pnp/pnpcore/docs/using-the-sdk/files-intro.md

 The FindFiles method accepts a string value which is matched to any part of the filename using a case insensitive regular expression and returns all found matches.

 > [!Note]
-> This operation can be slow, as it iterates over all the files in the list.
+> - This operation can be slow, as it iterates over all the files in the list.
 If performance is key, then try using a search based solution.
+> - It's important to use the * to indicate any wild cards in your search string

 Find files in a list: